Make a hibernaculum for frogs

 Kate Bradbury says

 Male frogs may also hibernate in the bottom of your pond, hiding in the mud.
 They can breathe through their skin, but if the pond freezes over noxious gasses, caused by decaying plant material, can become trapped in the water and poison the frogs.
-Remove decaying plant material from your pond in autumn, and float a tennis ball on the surface in winter, to stop it completely freezing over.Festive subscription offer
+Remove decaying plant material from your pond in autumn, and float a tennis ball on the surface in winter, to stop it completely freezing over.Christmas offer